emberjs/rfcs/text/0446-contribution-guides.md

 We are confident that there is an even greater potential for the community to contribute and that this can be unlocked by facilitating the contribution process - especially in regards to the on-boarding process for first-time contributors to Ember.
 Today, new community members oftentimes need to spend some time and effort to find a suitable project that allows them to apply a) their skills efficiently and b) is in their eyes worthwhile.

 This RFC proposes to create and release a Contribution Guide - a new website as part of the `emberjs.com` domain.
-This new site should allow contributors to find Ember-related projects to work on easily and should provide more information on the workflow for their potentially first open-source contribution.
+This new site should allow contributors to find Ember-related projects to work on easily and should provide more information on the workflow for their potentially (but not necessarily) first open-source contribution.

 ## Detailed design